power rack and half rack

 Safety When Lifting

-Ok so when performing heavy lifting exercises, if you're working with an Olympic bar and doing squats or sitting shoulder press, then a Power Rack could be a very
+Ok so when performing heavy lifting exercises, if you're working with an Olympic bar and doing squats or sitting shoulder press, then a Power Rack could hepl save a few injuries no matter what weight you are lifting.

 In case you were to fall backward or fall forward during your set then a power rack is safer to use.
 To prevent injury, the four uprights stop the barbell from leaving the rack.
 Further, were you to drop a bar on the safety bars, as they are enclosed in the power rack, they stop the whole rack from tipping over.